 The Market of Error Monitoring and Error Tracking Tools

 First players in this market appeared in the early 2010s.
 Back then it was obvious that web technologies would soon dominate the application market, and companies were moving businesses to the cloud.
 The idea behind these tools is to make it easier to find, report and fix bugs in web applications, both front-end and back-end.
 An additional motivation to use these applications was natural and simple: saving money for companies, as these tools allowed them to quickly fix critical errors in the application.
-Enterprise Business Apps in minutes.
-Generate Now!
+2024 Research

 Sentry was one of the first to create a full-fledged error monitoring service.
 The guys met at work at Disqus and created Sentry for their own local use at work, then rolled it out to open-source.
 The tool gained huge popularity, and customers soon requested a hosted version.
 This is how the Sentry we know now came about.
 The team initially chose the Python and Django niches.